kubeflow/code-intelligence/Issue_Embeddings/developer_guide.md

 * [kubeflow/code-intelligence#78](https://github.com/kubeflow/code-intelligence/issues/78)Can we use [Skaffold sync](https://skaffold.dev/docs/references/yaml/) to sync the python code into the container so we can skip rebuilds?
-  * Can we use Flask reloader to auto-reload the code when it changes?
 * Look into using [skaffold profiles](https://skaffold.dev/docs/environment/profiles/)